trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

    setBackgroundGridSize!(p, 0.5, 0.25)
    ```

-   See [Controlling the mesh generation process](@ref) for details on adjusting parameters already present
+   See [Controlling the mesh generation](@ref) for details on adjusting parameters already present
    in the project dictionary.

 7. Generate the mesh